Universal Masking /Social Distancing Reminders

 - Goals of care arrangements and family meetings must be arranged by Palliative Care and Intensivist/Hospitalist.

-Outpatient/Testing/Surgery/Procedures/Cath Lab: One support person/visitor may accompany the patient and must remain in designated waiting area unless instructed by staff.
-They cannot wait in the patient's room/space.
+Outpatient/Testing/Surgery/Procedures/Cath Lab/Infusion: One support person/visitor may accompany the patient.
+They must remain in a designated waiting area and cannot wait in the patient's room/space unless instructed by staff.

 Behavioral Health Unit: Visitors should contact the Behavioral Health Department for current visitation guidelines.